Public Administration (PUBA)

 PUBA 624 Intercultural Challenges in the Public Sector (3) Seminar on the dimensions of cultural variability and how they affect government operations from macro to micro levels, from international policy transfer to major intercultural task interaction processes such as negotiation, planning, and relationship management.
 Graduate standing only.
 A-F only.

-PUBA 636 Nonprofit Management Practices and Tools (3) Skills and tools needed by nonprofit managers.
-Topics may include grantwriting, strategic planning, business practices, program evaluation, and advocacy.
+PUBA 631 Nonprofit Management Practices and Tools (3) Skills and tools needed by nonprofit managers.
+Topics include but are not limited to grantwriting, strategic planning, business practices, program evaluation, and advocacy.
 A-F only.
-Pre: 630 or departmental approval.
+Pre: 630 or consent.
+(Spring only)

 PUBA 640 International Perspectives on Public Administration (3) Key dimensions of public administration systems on a global scale; historic and contemporary forces shaping national systems; the dimensions that distinguish them, the opportunities and constraints for comparison and the transfer of knowledge and experience.
 A-F only.
 Pre: graduate standing or departmental approval.